veqryn/slog-context/README.md

 	*/

 	w.WriteHeader(http.StatusInternalServerError)

-	// The OTEL exporter will output the trace, which will include this and much more:
+	// The OTEL exporter will soon after output the trace, which will include this and much more:
 	/*
 		{
 			"Name": "helloHandler",